 Another strategy adopted by the VRS Board of Trustees is to require political subdivision plans to meet specific funding measures in order to make modifications or enhancements to benefits.
-Plans are required to be at least 75% funded both before and after any plan changes, which could require the employer to make lump sum payments at the time of a plan change in order to maintain the plan funding level.
-This prevents employers from adding large liabilities to their plans that they may not be able to pay for in future years.
+Plans are required to be at least 75% funded after any plan changes, which could require the employer to make lump sum payments at the time of a plan design change in order to maintain the plan funding level.
+This prevents employers from adding large liabilities to their plans that can cause additional rate volatility and create increased rates that they may not be able to pay for in future years.

 Legislatively mandated benefit expansions, however, must be provided by all employers despite the employer's funded status.
 In addition, some benefit enhancements can create immediate liabilities.
 As benefits enhancements are considered, focus should not only be placed on the contribution rates required to fund the benefits, but also the unfunded liabilities generated.
+Again, unfunded liabilities have the potential to create additional volatility in contribution rates.